 Oh dear, I though.
 Not this again.
 For, of course, this is not new thing.
 Every couple of years it happens.
 A story emerges about an unethical sales person who imposes a product or service on a vulnerable buyer – often an elderly couple with limited financial means – to secure the suite upgrade at the company incentive in Bora Bora at the Four Seasons.
 To mitigate this monumental breach of trust on the part of the corporation, the entire Incentive Travel programme gets cancelled or discontinued.

 Incentive Travel is not an easy concept to understand.
 What it looks like, and what it is, are not one and the same.
 So, before we even get out of the blocks, we have a egregious perception problem.

-Part of this perception problem stems from basic human psychology – schadenfreude is a German word that describes the human tendency to delight in the misfortunes of others.
-With incentive travel it’s a kind of inverted schadenfreude where we’re aghast at the good fortune of others.
+Part of this perception problem stems from basic human psychology – glückschmerz is a German word that describes the human tendency to experience sorrow and discomfort at the good fortune of others.
+(Thanks for the word, Méabh!)
 The infamous quote that’s often ascribed to Gore Vidal comes to mind “whenever a friend succeeds, a little something in me dies”.
 “Why wouldn’t I raise questions around the validity of my neighbour’s company funding a luxurious trip for her to Bora Bora?
 The bitch!”

 We have ourselves to blame for the other part of the perception problem.
 Despite some recent examples to the contrary (Bravo, Meetings Mean Business!), as incentive travel professionals we’ve failed to communicate the unique and seminal role of Incentive Travel as a key element in a suite of benefits that a company might offer to recruit, retain, reward and recognise its staff.
 We have talked far too much about the reward (“Look at me in Bora Bora!”) but failed to highlight the implications and impact of the reward on individuals, businesses and, indeed, on society.